 So I began putting a lot of our inventory in various other antique malls and flea markets, while keeping the books, maps & ephemera in the back section (the furniture gallery) of the shop, which soon will be its own self-contained used bookstore.

-NOTE: The new entrance is at the back of the building!
+NOTE: Now that we’ve downsized at our main location, our new entrance is at the back of the building!
 You’ll see some signs in the windows saying “Heritage Collectibles”, “Retail Shop” and “Welcome”!

-Thank you to everyone who has supported us for the past two and a half years.
-We hope to see you again soon!
+Thank you to everyone who has supported us for the past three years!

 In memory of my beloved husband John K Snyder… 20 Sept 1956 – 21 Oct 2016.